Auto Futurecast Podcast

 Focuses on trends and innovations in mobility, with episodes covering topics like electric vehicle infrastructure, smart charging solutions, and the challenges of EV adoption, such as the inaugural episode featuring Ben Boutcher-West discussing accessible EV charging and sustainability strategies.

-Leaders and from the automotive, mobility and technology industry sit down with Chris Kirby to talk about the latest trends and innovations shaping the future of mobility.
+Leaders from the automotive, mobility and technology industry sit down with Chris Kirby to talk about the latest trends and innovations shaping the future of mobility.

 Chris’ extensive automotive experience coupled with his relaxed style provides a great forum for guests to speak openly and share their insights.